PROTECTIVE ORDERS IN TEXAS

 If someone you’ve filed a protective ordered against has violated the terms of that order, they will be punished with either jail time, a fine, or both.
 The maximum penalty is $4000 in fines and one year of jail time for a simple violation.
 However, if during the violation family violence or other crimes occur, the violation may carry jail time as well as any additional penalties other crimes committed bring.

-We have 20 years of experience in the legal field and have helped countless clients with their legal issues.
+We have over 22 years of experience in the legal field and have helped countless clients with their legal issues.
 We know how scary it can be when your safety has been threatened.
 Getting a Protective Order can be one of the best things you can do to keep you and your children safe from someone who may wish to harm you.